MikeXL/HDPonWindows/README.md

-### 2. Find the HadoopInstallFiles and unzip hadoop, hive, spark then put then in
+### 2. Find the D:\HadoopInstallFiles and unzip hadoop, hive, spark then put then in

     c:\hdp\hadoop
     c:\hdp\hive